Northern Edition

 It is a real-time show of strength, and we should take this in tandem with what unfolded in Bloemfontein over the last fortnight.
 Back in the late 1990s, when Ireland were waking up to the relationship between physical fitness and winning Test matches, the IRFU latched onto the cryotherapy chambers of Spala in Poland as a staple in the diet.
 Spala, by any account, is not on anyone’s tourist trail, which brings us neatly to Bloem.

 The tourists are looked after by the rump of the Ireland senior coaching crew.
 They arrive home with greater clarity around what’s required by those who lay the top table.
-You’d be delusional if you thought the Toyota Challenge was the acid test of who will make it and who won’t, but for sure it has some purpose.
+You’d be delusional if you thought the Toyota Challenge was the acid test of who will make it and those who won’t, but for sure it has purpose in getting more people on the same page.
 Already this item on the calendar has delivered more than initially projected, so you’d hope the IRFU are exploring other options in case it hits the buffers.

 Lee Barron